 For instance, as the number of states increased, the flag design was modified to include more stars representing the states.

 The first major official change to the flag took place in January 1794 when the total number of stars and stripes was increased to 15.

 In 1818, the total number of stripes was changed back to 13 in order to represent the original 13 states, and it was decided that the total number of stars would represent the total number of states.

-In 1912, the Congress resolved that the stars on the flag should be placed in rows of eight.
-When the number of states reached 50 in August, 1959, the Congress resolved that the stars should now be placed in rows of seven.
+In 1912, Congress resolved that the stars on the flag should be placed in rows of eight.
+When the number of states reached 50 in August 1959, Congress resolved that the stars should now be placed in rows of seven.